South Dakota Senate

-The South Dakota Senate is the upper house of the South Dakota Legislature.
-It consists of 35 members, one representing each legislative district.
+The South Dakota Senate is the upper house of the South Dakota Legislature, the state legislature of the U.S. state of South Dakota.
+The lower house is the South Dakota House of Representatives.
+It consists of 35 members, one representing each legislative district, who can serve up to four consecutive two-year terms.
 It meets at the South Dakota State Capitol in Pierre.